erangalds/t-python-asynchronous-programming/04-multiprocessing/00-multiprocessing.md

 A queue is a more flexible and robust way to communicate between processes.
 Especially between multiple producers and consumers.

 Let me show you an example now.
+Let's look at `03-queues.py`.

 ```python
 import multiprocessing